-Grade: 10-11, Pre-Req: Geometry
+Grade: 10-11 (Pre-Req: Geometry)

 Algebra II is designed to provide students opportunities to build understanding of important, new mathematical concepts and develop fluency with key skills.
-Algebra II reviews previously learned concepts and expands depth of knowledge by presenting new ideas and more complex problems.
+Algebra II builds on Algebra I concepts by reviewing previously learned topics and expanding depth of knowledge by presenting new ideas and more complex problems.
 Students build upon the foundation laid in the study of Algebra I and Geometry, continuing to explore linear, quadratic, polynomial, rational, and radical functions, while introducing trigonometric, exponential, and logarithmic functions.
-Conic sections, probability, statistics, and matrices will also be examined, and some discussion of the history of algebra and mathematics in general will be included.
-Classical tools such as Socratic discussions will be employed to provide students with a more comprehensive understanding of mathematics.
+Conic sections, probability, statistics, and matrices will also be examined.
+Students who take Algebra II in 10th grade will be in the Honors class and will receive a 0.5 GPA bump at the end of the course.
+The Honors class will move at a faster pace and will be more challenging than the regular course.